 All in all, we expect higher levels than today.

 Published 14th February 2018

-The big question is if primary wave completed in 2016.
+The big question is if primary wave 2 completed in 2016.
 The alternative interpretation is an irregular flat scenario.
-It will become the preferred scenario if the Nikkei fails to take out it’s January 2018 high and the drop off this high morphs into a 5-wave impulse.
+It will become the preferred scenario if the Nikkei fails to take out it’s January 2018 high and the drop off this high morphs into a 5-wave motive wave.